paulkottering/OnlineLearning/README.md

-# Optimistic Normal Form Solver
+# Online Learning in Potential and Congestion Games with Bandit Feedback

-This project contains an implementation of algorithms for learning in potential and congestion games with bandit feedbacl with a focus on sample-efficient learning and robustness.
+This project contains an implementation of algorithms for learning in potential and congestion games with bandit feedback with a focus on sample-efficient learning and robustness.
 The solver supports various algorithms for learning in games, such as Nash-UCB II, NASH-CA, Optimistic Decomposition, and Exponential Weights with Annealing.

 ## Variables / Arguments Explanation